ProPranu6/ML-PTSD/README.md

 3. **stats.py**: Run the file like a regular Python script.
 It will prompt the user to enter an output directory where all the results pertaining to the stats of the passive data can be saved locally.

 4. **processing.py**: Run the file like a regular Python script.
 It will prompt the user to enter an output directory where all the intermediate and final processed passive data can be saved locally.
+Note that it may take about 60-90 minutes for the `processing.py` file to process all the passive data.

 5. **passive_data_processing_interactively.ipynb**: Run the notebook in an interactive environment.
 It performs the same operations as `processing.py` but also allows for storing files on NAS and running interactively.